Amsterdam Hidden Gems

 Jacob Hooy & Co

 Travel back in time the 18th-century spice store on the Nieuwmarkt, Jacob Hooy.
 In 1743, the 21-year-old sailor son Jacob Hooy opened a spice shop.
 Almost three centuries later, it is still here.
 The store takes you back to the time of the V.O.C. in which tobacco and opium were considered remedies for diseases.
 The store has still retained its original design, including antique wooden barrels with inscriptions in Latin.
 But also pharmacy cupboards and a beautiful collection of scales that are braided with two large snakes.

 Jacob Hooy & co, Kloveniersburgwal 12, Amsterdam Centrum.
 Picture: Iamsterdam.

 The company stands for beautiful, natural, healthy and fair products.
 To this day, Jacob Hooy still sells herbs and spices.
 But nowadays they also have cosmetics, essential oils and many more products with the same values.
 Just like Coster Diamonds, Jacob Hooy is one of the few companies in the Netherlands with the honorary title Royal.

-The Hortus Botanicus Amsterdam (est. 1638) is a botanical garden in West Amsterdam, in the Plantage district.
+The Hortus Botanicus Amsterdam (est. 1638) is a botanical garden in East Amsterdam, in the Plantage district.
 Here, the you that goes outside is different from the you that entered.
 The age-old cultural heritage offers a harmonious place where people experience the beauty of plants in different ways.
 But the Hortus also lets you understand what you perceive.